BVR264/FyndAcademy-Project/README.md

 # if you encounter <ERROR 1396 (HY000): Operation CREATE USER failed for 'vijay'@'localhost'>
 # https://stackoverflow.com/questions/5555328/error-1396-hy000-operation-create-user-failed-for-jacklocalhost
 DROP USER 'vijay'@'localhost';
 CREATE USER 'vijay'@'localhost' IDENTIFIED BY 'HelloWorld123#';

 GRANT CREATE, ALTER, DROP, INSERT, UPDATE, DELETE, SELECT, REFERENCES, RELOAD on *.* TO 'vijay'@'localhost' WITH GRANT OPTION;

-# when we grant some privileges for a user, running the command flush privileges will reloads the grant tables in the mysql database enabling the changes to take effect without reloading or restarting mysql service.
+# when we grant some privileges for a user, running the command flush privileges will reload the grant tables in the mysql database enabling the changes to take effect without reloading or restarting mysql service.

 FLUSH PRIVILEGES;
 EXIT;